 - body positive journal prompts (please find the complete list here)

 Weight Loss & Fitness Bullet Journal Printables

-I know that some of you prefer using bullet journal printables instead of creating own spreads in a notebook.
-Here I gathered the best bullet journal fitness and weight loss bullet printables resources.
+I know that some of you prefer using bullet journal printables instead of creating your own spreads in a notebook.

 Bullet Journal for Fitness – Final Thoughts

 As you can see, bullet journaling is a great way to keep track of your fitness routine.

 No matter if you’re a body-positive woman or you prefer boot camp type of workouts, you can still stay accountable by setting up SMART goals, creating a realistic schedule, and tracking your daily progress.